madrisan/nagios-plugins-linux/README.md

 ## About

 This package contains several `nagios plugins` for monitoring Linux boxes.
-Nagios is an open source computer system monitoring, network monitoring and infrastructure monitoring software application.
+Nagios is an open source computer system monitoring, network monitoring and infrastructure monitoring software application (see: http://www.nagios.org/).

 Here is the list of the available plugins:

 * **check_clock** - returns the number of seconds elapsed between local time and Nagios server time
 * **check_cpu** - checks the CPU (user mode) utilization
+* **check_cswch** - checks the total number of context switches across all CPUs
 * **check_ifmountfs** - checks whether the given filesystems are mounted
 * **check_iowait** - monitors the I/O wait bottlenecks
 * **check_load** - checks the current system load average